Classical Drama and Theatre

 I. Introduction: Rome and Theatre

-To the Romans we owe much of our culture, our words, our government, our very being—Roman blood is in the veins of almost everyone who comes from European descent—so much so it's fair to say we are all Romans in one way or another.
-Their customs, their quirks, even their very words permeate today's world, from the name of the month July to "Cesarian" births, both of which go back to Julius Caesar, to the tradition that a groom carries a bride over the threshold to the very foundation of representative government.
+To the Romans we owe much of our culture, our words, our government, and for many, our very being—Roman blood runs through the veins of almost everyone with a European ancestor—so much so it's fair to say we are all Romans in one way or another.
+Their customs, their biases, their quirks permeate the world today.
+Rome's legacy ranges everywhere you look, from the name of the month July to "Cesarian" births—both of which go back to Julius Caesar—to the tradition that a groom carries a bride over the threshold, to the very foundation of modern representative government.
 More than that, over half of English vocabulary is derived from Latin, the Romans' native tongue.
-Indeed, our culture carry forward their attitudes and predilections with as much energy and enthusiasm as the Romans did themselves.
+Indeed, our culture carries forward their attitudes and predilections with nearly as much energy and enthusiasm as the Romans did themselves.
 In more ways than one, we speak their language.

 The stage is no different.
-The Romans' taste in entertainment was also remarkably "modern"—or, better put, ours is remarkably Roman—in short, amusement trumped drama at almost every turn.
-For proof of this, one has only to look at the words which we've inherited from Latin pertaining to performance.
-Terms like "theatre," "drama," "tragedy," "critic," "program," "theory" and "comedy" come from Greek.
-"Spectacle," "circus," "perform," "impersonation" and "actor" are originally Roman words, not to mention "operatic histrionics," "sports personality," "nudity," "violence," "transvestism" and "stupid farce."
-To put it succinctly, the Romans liked their shows grandiose, something that appealed to both eye and ear—and heart and mind, if convenient—and we their heirs follow in their noisy, motley steps.
+The Romans' taste in entertainment also looks remarkably "modern"—or, better put, ours looks remarkably Roman—at least inasmuch as amusement trumped drama in Rome at almost every turn.
+For proof of this, one need look only at the words that we've inherited from Latin pertaining to performance.
+From Greek come terms like "theatre," "drama," "tragedy," "critic," "program," "theory" and "comedy," but Latin gives us words like "spectacle," "circus," "perform," "impersonation" and "actor," as well as "operatic histrionics," "sports personality," "nudity," "violence," "transvestism" and "stupid farce."
+To put it succinctly, the Romans liked their shows grandiose, something that appealed to both eye and ear—and heart and mind, if convenient—and we as their heirs follow in their noisy, motley boots.

 For a people who adopted and realized a vision of world conquest, it was natural to think sumptuously, a perspective they did not apply only to the theatre.
 Roman architecture is still quite impressive today, as is the statuary and city-planning of ancient Italy.
-While delicacy and refinement, the hallmarks of later Greek art, were not lost on the Romans entirely, subtlety rarely guided their choices.
-As a rule, they turned out better engineers than artists, generals than philosophers, scenic designers than playwrights—with some notable exceptions, as we'll see!
+While delicacy and refinement, the hallmarks of later Greek art, were not entirely lost on the Romans, subtlety rarely guided their choices.
+As a rule, they turned out better engineers than artists, generals than philosophers, scenic designers than playwrights—with some notable exceptions, as we'll see.

 In most arts, then, the Romans serve as transmitters more often than innovators, a reputation they themselves neither disputed nor disparaged.
-Largely content with re-creating Greek statues, drama and the like, the Romans on their own invented surprisingly little in the arts, especially when one considers the money and manpower at their command.
-This reluctance to perform radical experiments in culture is part and parcel, no doubt, of their general attitude toward creative pursuits as fundamentally a source of recreation.
+Largely content with re-creating Greek statues, drama and the like, the Romans on their own invented surprisingly little in the arts, especially when one considers the money and manpower they wielded.
+This reluctance to perform radical experiments in culture is part and parcel, no doubt, of their general belief that creative pursuits should be principally a source of recreation, not education or advancement.
 And because they deemed diversions of any sort as having secondary value—the state, the family and national defense were the aspects of life they held most dear—only when business was done, did most Romans make room for pleasure and art.
-Negotium, their very word for "business," means literally "no free time," a verbal reminder not to waste time and energy on idle pursuits.
+Negotium, their very word for "business," means literally "no free time," a verbal reminder not to waste energy on idle pursuits.

 So, where the Greeks took their theatre seriously, the Romans on the whole saw it as a pastime, a way to stop being serious for a little while.
-To them, the theatre brought an opportunity, if only momentary, not to rehearse real-world problems, an attitude which makes perfect sense when one backs up and looks at the larger scheme of things.
-As a general rule, creators like the Greeks focus on their creations the way parents coddle a favorite child.
-The Romans were more like a neighbor who borrows a neighbor's lawn tools or DVD's or Halloween costumes and eventually returns them, or not.
-So the former tended to appreciate drama for its own sake in a way the latter never did.
+To them, the theatre brought an opportunity, if only momentary, not to rehearse real-world problems, an attitude that makes perfect sense when one backs up and looks at the larger scheme of things.
+As a general rule, creators like the Greeks focus on their inventions the way parents coddle a child.
+The Romans were more like a person who borrows his neighbor's lawn tools and eventually returns them, or not.
+So the Greeks tended to appreciate drama for its own sake in a way their powerful conquerors did not.

 In studying Roman theatre, then, we are really investigating one aspect of the merger of Greek and Roman culture in the third and second centuries BCE.
 One of the most successful experiments ever in multiculturalism, Greco-Roman civilization was conceived when all sorts of Greek arts, drama included, began to infiltrate Rome.
 First came the Latin translation of Homeric epic, soon followed by tragedy and comedy—adapted, of course, to the Roman heart and tongue—and later other genres of poetry, culminating eventually in some of the finest literature ever produced by Western civilization, along with several of its most memorable names: Catullus, Horace, Vergil, Ovid, Juvenal.
 In many ways, what the Romans are to us now, the Greeks were to them back then, that is, models for how to build a culture.
 Only it was not the classical Greeks who pointed Rome toward civilization but their descendants, the post-classical heirs of Pericles' man-measuring world, those consummate master craftsmen who lived in the Hellenistic Age amidst burgeoning wealth and despair.
 Moreover, the greatest poets of Rome achieved heights comparable to the best the Greeks ever had to offer, though never on the stage unfortunately.

-While theatre in Rome evolved into its own distinct species, the Romans in the long run failed to escape the strong gravitational pull of Greek drama, a situation consistent with their cultural dependence on Greece in general.
-This is not to say, however, that Roman authors were unoriginal or somehow shadows of their great Hellenic predecessors—they were not!—rather, their work was the extension of Greek art forms migrating across the Adriatic Sea and undergoing the modifications necessary to please a different audience and age.
+While theatre in Rome evolved into its own distinct species, the Romans failed to escape the strong gravitational pull of Greek drama in the long run, a situation consistent with their cultural dependence on Greece in general.
+This is not to say, however, that Roman authors were unoriginal or somehow shadows of their great Hellenic predecessors—they were not!—rather, their work was the extension of Greek artforms migrating across the Adriatic Sea and undergoing the modifications necessary to please a different audience and age.
 Thus, theatre in Rome is at once both Roman and Greco-Roman.

 Thus, at its best Latin drama can be said to be eminently workable, some of the most feasible theatre ever created, at least to judge from its enduring presence on the stage, but it was neither as innovative as Greek drama at its finest nor as subtle or profound.
 The Roman dramatist Plautus, for instance, concocted masterful, effective comedies, still fully playable on the modern stage.
 His successor Terence—who was really more Menander's "stepson" than a native Italian—came as close to composing effective character study for the stage as anyone ever did in ancient Rome.
 Nevertheless, Terence's drama never surpassed the Greek classics he emulated.
 Last and late, Seneca's tragedies may be brilliant if understood to be meta-tragic parody—if not, they are simply too tragic to work effectively on stage—but in either case they make a sad and fitting finale for the histrionic genre of classical tragedy.
 In sum, while Greco-Roman drama, as perhaps it should be called, is well worth studying, it never achieved the summits that Greek drama before it had.
 Then again, what has?